vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/gitlab-auto-devops.md

 ## Step 5: Enable Auto DevOps for the project

 Once the Kubernetes integration is complete and a runner is active, enable Auto DevOps for the project.
-Auto DevOps provides a pre-configured CI/CD pipeline which can be used to quickly get started with building, testing and deploying your project.
+Auto DevOps provides a preconfigured CI/CD pipeline which can be used to quickly get started with building, testing and deploying your project.
 [Learn more about Auto DevOps in GitLab](https://docs.gitlab.com/ee/topics/autodevops/).

 To enable Auto DevOps for the project:
 * Navigate to the project's "Settings -> CI/CD" page.